A2 · ElementaryEnglish

 Possessive ’s / s’

-In this lesson, you will expand your knowledge of the possessive.
-You will learn how to show ownership for singular and plural nouns, names ending in s, compound nouns, and understand common tricky situations.
+In this lesson, you will learn how to use 's and s' to show possession with singular nouns, plural nouns, names ending in s, and compound nouns.

 Examples: